zacksteel/pyrodiversity/code/YosemiteDemo.md

 decay of 0.5 (recent fires receive twice the weight as the previous fire).

-*Demo: for each Yosemite-intersecting watershed we will build fire trait surfaces for frequency, seasonality, severity and patch size of each watershed.*
+*Demo: for each watershed whose centroid is within Yosemite we will build fire trait surfaces for frequency, seasonality, severity and patch size of each watershed.
+Code below can be run for all (\~1hr run time) or you can skip this block and read in pre-calculated layers in step \#3 below.*

 ``` r
 ## load functions